codefresh-io/docs.codefresh.io/_docs/gitops-integrations/gerrit-integration.md

 Currently, Gerrit is supported as a Git provider for only Hosted GitOps Runtimes.

-By integrating Gerrit with Codefresh GitOps, you can select Gerrit as your Git provider for your [Hosted GitOps Runtime]({{site.baseurl}}/docs/installation/gitops/hosted-runtime/), and connect external clusters and create Git Sources for the Runtime.
+By integrating Gerrit with Codefresh GitOps, when you set up your [Hosted GitOps Runtime]({{site.baseurl}}/docs/installation/gitops/hosted-runtime/), you can:
+* Select Gerrit as your Git provider
+* Connect an external clusters
+* Create Git Sources

 You can then [create]({{site.baseurl}}/docs/deployments/gitops/create-application/) and manage GitOps applications in the Gerrit Git repo.

+If you have third-party CI tools/platforms such as Codefresh pipelines, GitHub Actions, or Jenkins for example, you can use Gerrit-specific arguments in your pipelines/workflows for image enrichment and reporting.
+See [CI integration flow for image enrichment]({{site.baseurl}}/docs/gitops-integrations/image-enrichment-overview/#ci-integration-flow-for-image-enrichment).